ozairs/apigateway/_deploy/README.md

     >>>>>>>>>> Script actions completed.
 Check logs for more details. <<<<<<<<<<
     ```

-10. Review the `config.cfg` file, you will notice the client id and secret is pre-defined.
+10. Review the `config.cfg` file, you will notice the client id and secret are pre-defined.
 The Sports API product is protected using OAuth security so you will first need to obtain an OAuth token and then call the Sports API.
     ```
     CONSUMER_APP_ID=101
     CONSUMER_APP_NAME=sandbox-test-app